This easy chicken chili recipe is a hearty, comforting dish everyone will love that takes just 10 minutes to throw together.

-Drain and rinse the hominy and beans (except for the one in sauce), and add the green chilis (or jalapenos, if you’re a spicy one!), the 28 oz. can of diced tomatoes (do not drain), chili powder, garlic powder, and cumin.
+Drain and rinse the hominy and beans (except for the one in sauce) in a mesh strainer, and add the green chilis (or jalapenos, if you’re a spicy one!), the 28 oz. can of diced tomatoes (do not drain), chili powder, garlic powder, and cumin.

 Lightly stir to combine the beans, tomatoes, and seasonings.

 If you’re wondering why, here’s what’s up.
 I think chili should be thick and chunky.
-And most chili recipes are too thin and soupy.
-After 4 hours on high in the crockpot, the tomatoes have cooked down.
+And most chili recipes are too thin and soupy for my taste.
+After all this time in the crockpot, the tomatoes have cooked down.
 So this can of tomatoes ensures big chunks of tomatoes.
 And the tomato paste thickens it up.